tadinhduc/local-backend-setup/development/docker-compose/readme.md

     ```
    > **NOTE**: The Postman health check and Newman runs on `docker compose up`.
 For more information, see [Health check](#health-check).

-4. Add the `bootstrap` profile on the first run to **ingest data** into Banking Services:
+4. Add the `bootstrap` profile on the first run to ingest data into Banking Services:
     ```shell
     docker compose --profile=bootstrap up -d
     ```
-   > **NOTE**: [Products](../images/bootstrap/doc/products.json) and [LegalEntity](../images/bootstrap/doc/LegalEntity.json) which are located inside the bootstrap-job are ingested by default.
-In case you need to ingest a custom data, please refer to [here](./data/README.md).
-5. To monitor the application status with prometheus data represented in grafana, add the `observable` profile while running docker compose:
     ```shell
-    docker compose --profile=observable up -d
+   docker compose --profile=transactions up -d
     ```
-6. Add the `tracing-tools` profile to enable tracing logs:
     ```shell
-    docker compose --profile=tracing-tools up -d
+   docker compose --profile=foundation-optional up -d
     ```
-   > **NOTE**:
-   To enable tracing, set `management.tracing.enabled` in the [docker-compose](https://github.com/backbase/local-backend-setup/blob/main/development/docker-compose/docker-compose.yaml) file.
-Moreover, any new service added to environment must configure the property  `spring.application.name: "<SERVICE-NAME>"`.
-7. To display the log output for all services specified in the `docker-compose.yaml` file and continuously update the console with new log entries:
+5. Add the `observable` profile to monitor the application status with prometheus data represented  in grafana:
     ```shell
+    docker compose --profile=observable up -d
+    ```
+6. To display the log output for all services specified in the `docker-compose.yaml` file and continuously update the console with new log entries:
+    ```shell
     docker compose logs -f
     ```
-8. To access your environment, use the following endpoints:
+7. To access your environment, use the following endpoints:
     - **Identity**: http://localhost:8180/auth
         * **Realm Admin Credentials**: `admin` / `admin`
     - **Edge Gateway**: http://localhost:8280/api
     - **Registry**: http://localhost:8761
-9. Verify the health of your environment to ensure services are running:
+8. Verify the health of your environment to ensure services are running:
     ```shell
     docker compose ps
     ```
    For a more detailed check of your environment, use the Postman collection from the `./test` directory.
 For more information, see [Health check](#health-check).

-10. If you want to stop or kill containers, use one of the following:
+9. If you want to stop or kill containers, use one of the following:
     - Stop and remove containers in the Docker Compose file:
         ```shell
         docker compose down
         ```
     - Kill all running containers in the host:
         ```shell
         docker kill $(docker ps -q)
         ```

 ### Add services